 In this work we present a novel approach to tackle the drug target inference problem from a personalized perspective using in-silico knockouts in a PPI network.
 Figure 1 provides an overview of the method: we start from a general PPI network and personal disease-related data.
 We rely on the framework described by Vanunu et al. [12] to infer gene prioritization by network propagation.
 We perform multiple network propagations in order to simulate the current patient state, the patient state after gene knockouts (by removing the gene's node from the network) and an estimated "healthy" state.
 We use these different states in order to rank the gene knockouts and retrieve a candidates list for potential novel drug targets.

 The framework we presented is general and can be applied to any personalized disease-related data.
 However, to evaluate our performance we applied it on patients suffering from acute myeloid leukemia (AML), using data from the The Cancer Genome Atlas (TCGA) of mutated and differentially expressed genes.
-We gathered this data from COSMIC cancer gene census [19] [move this to the methods].

 Fig. 1.
 An overview of the algorithmic pipeline.